6 min read

 She told us the ship is cursed and sucks.”

 “Good, then you’re up to speed.
 It spends most of its time out in international waters, but docks once a week to unlade product and bodies, then restock.
 That happens tomorrow at dawn.
-A skeevy gent named Frank Dezzetti hired me to locate something for him.
+A skeevy gent named Dezzetti hired me to locate something for him.
 Cowpoke about yay high.
 Hair in braids, last I saw.
 He’ll be onboard playing some high-stakes game with the captain and a couple other bigwigs.
 You need to get on the boat, find him, and deliver this.”
 She opens her hand to reveal a tiny—and I mean tiny—envelope.
 It’s about the size of a domino, sealed with an itsy red wax stamp.

 “That’s the cutest fuckin thing I ever seen,” Bat says.